 There are many options when it comes to a portfolio analyzer and a lot of them are absolutely free.
 Some, like Personal Capital, are free because they will pitch you their wealth management services.
 Others are freemium, which means you can get a lot of their service for free but to get the full suite of tools you have to pay.

-We listed Portfolio Visualizer first because it's the most feature-rich and complicated tool you can possibly find out there.
+We listed Portfolio Visualizer highly because it's the most feature-rich and complicated tool you can possibly find out there.
 It's also freemium – you use their analysis tools for free but if you want to track your own portfolio, you'll pay $19 per month.

-Personal Capital is free but it lacks the in-depth analysis, like Monte Carlo simulations and portfolio back-testing, and they will pitch you their investment products.
+Personal Capital is free but it lacks in-depth analysis, like Monte Carlo simulations and portfolio back-testing, and they will pitch you their investment products.
 Personally, I use it as a dashboard and not as an analysis tool – though it can give you insight into your investment holes.